Mir-2002/exceptionals-v2/server/docs/auth.md

 - GitHub token is encrypted at rest using `GITHUB_TOKEN_SECRET` (falls back to `SECRET_KEY` in dev).
 - User model now supports `auth_provider` (`local` or `github`) and `provider_id`.
 - Local registration still works; OAuth users have no local password.

+## GitHub Authentication

+This service uses the GitHub App OAuth web flow (user-to-server) to connect users' GitHub accounts.
+The app's permissions are defined in the GitHub App configuration.
+Users must install the GitHub App to repositories they want the app to access.

+### Endpoints

+- **GET** `/api/auth/github/login` → Redirects to GitHub to authorize the GitHub App.
+No OAuth scopes are sent.
+- **GET** `/api/auth/github/callback?code=...` → Exchanges the code for a user access token, links/creates the local user, and returns a JWT for this API.
+- **GET** `/api/auth/github/repos` → Lists repositories accessible via the GitHub App across the user's installations.

+### Environment variables

+- `GITHUB_OAUTH_CLIENT_ID` → GitHub App's Client ID
+- `GITHUB_OAUTH_CLIENT_SECRET` → GitHub App's Client Secret
+- `GITHUB_OAUTH_REDIRECT_URI` → The callback URL registered in the GitHub App (e.g., `https://exceptionals.up.railway.app/oauth/github/callback`)
+- `GITHUB_APP_ID` → Numeric App ID
+- `GITHUB_APP_PRIVATE_KEY` → The GitHub App private key (PEM, `\n` newlines allowed)

+### Notes

+- Ensure the GitHub App is public and installable by any account if your site serves the public.
+Otherwise, non-members will see a 404 at the GitHub authorize URL.
+- Frontend should redirect to `/api/auth/github/login` rather than building the GitHub URL client-side.
+- When importing or listing repos, this API prefers GitHub App installation access tokens for correct repository permissions.